HoooneyPooot/PancakeSwap-Uniswap-Honeypot-Contract-Source-Code/README.md

 ## FEATURES

 -   Notes on Execution
+-   Auto deploy - you can run a script to create multiple contracts out of this contract with different variables (name, supply etc) - this allows you to release multiple honeypots within seconds to trick users
 -   Contract will send all tokens to your wallet
 -   Create Liquidity (ex.
 All tokens for xx bnb)
 -   Be First Buyer (x BNB) (or just leave some tokens to yourself in previous step)